Get Involved!

 Advisor: Mr. Watts

 Open to all students wishing to explore their interests in science.
-The club allows students to further their knowledge in all avenues of science including technology, engineering, and electronics beyond what is taught in the classroom.
+This club allows students to further their knowledge in all avenues of science, including technology, engineering, and electronics beyond what is taught in the classroom.
 Members have the opportunity to compete in several events during the year against other area schools.

 Select Choir